12 Best Horror Movies of the 2000s

 9. Let the Right One In (2008)

 Directed by Tomas Alfredson, this 2008 Swedish flick amalgamates romance and horror with terrifying beauty.
-Set in the 1980s, the film knits the story through Kåre Hedebrant, a 12-year-old boy, morally torn due to bullying, develops a friendship with a vampire child in Blackeberg, in a suburb of Stockholm.
+Set in the 1980s, the film knits the story through Kåre Hedebrant, a 12-year-old boy, morally torn due to bullying, who develops a friendship with a vampire child in Blackeberg, in a suburb of Stockholm.
 Adapted from Swedish author John Ajvide Lindqvist’s novel ‘Let the Right One In’, the film carries a thorough narrative.
 Developing the story with character development and plot advancement, the film is built upon the director’s thematic perception of the book and its horror elements.
 Carrying a certain essence of a Stephen King adaptation, the film is dexterously painted with romantic allegories veiled under a thick layer of stomach-churning horror.

 Read More: Best Japanese Horror Movies of All Time